 Add a splash of color

 Accessories are fantastic for adding color.
 And, your glasses could do the same.
 Too often, we opt for neutral frames which go with every outfit.
 And, this move makes sense given you’ll likely only have two or three pairs to play with.
-But, by taking this chance to add color, you could really help you glasses come into their own.
-Think about tones you wear, and opt for frames which are sure to go with as many of your outfits as possible.
-You’d be amazed how much colored glasses can set the rest of your fashion choices alight.
+But, by taking this chance to add color, you could really help your glasses come into their own.
+Think about tones you wear, and opt for frames that are sure to go with as many of your outfits as possible.
+You’d be amazed how much-colored glasses can set the rest of your fashion choices alight.
 In fact, few other accessories have this level of power.
 So, make the most of it.